mtvs/eloquent-approval/README.md

 Also, there is a general event named `approvalChanged` that is dispatched whenever the approval status is changed regardless of the actual status.

-You can hook to them by calling the provided `static` methods named after them and passing your callbacks or by registring observers with methods with the same names.
+You can hook to them by calling the provided `static` methods, which are named after them, and passing your callbacks.
+Or by registring observers with methods with the same names.

 ```php
 use Illuminate\Database\Eloquent\Model;